Report: Red Sox P Rodriguez told to rest

 Rodriguez went to see Andrews to determine if he can take a conservative approach to the injury (rest and rehab) and pitch through it for the rest of the season before eventually discussing surgery.

 The Red Sox have been encouraged by Rodriguez's progress this season.
-He has a 3.54 ERA in 11 games (10 starts) and has completed at least six innings in seven of his last eight starts.
+He has a 3.54 ERA in 11 games (10 starts) and has completed at least six innings in seven of his past eight starts.

 Left-hander Brian Johnson is the leading candidate to take Rodriguez's spot in the rotation Saturday against the Detroit Tigers despite leaving his start last weekend at Triple-A Pawtucket with a hamstring cramp.
-Johnson is still expected to throw his between-starts bullpen session, and if that goes well, he could be called up to pitch Saturday.
+Johnson is still expected to throw a bullpen session, and if that goes well, he could be called up to pitch Saturday.